Conversion to Judaism: Overview

-Conservative Judaism takes a more lenient approach in application of the halakhic rules than Modern Orthodox Judaism.
-Its approach to the validity of conversions is based on whether the conversion procedure followed rabbinic norms, rather than the reliability of those performing it or the nature of the obligations the convert undertook.
-Accordingly, it may accept the validity of some Reform and Reconstructionist conversions, but only if they include immersion in a ritual bath (mikvah), appearance before a rabbinical court (beit din) and, for men, circumcision (brit milah) or a symbolic circumcision for those already circumcised (hatafat dam brit).
+Conservative halakha takes a more lenient approach than Modern Orthodox Judaism.
+Its approach to the validity of conversions is based on whether the conversion procedure followed Rabbinic norms rather than the reliability of those performing it or the nature of the obligations the convert undertook.
+Accordingly, it may accept the validity of some Reform and Reconstructionist conversions, but only if they include immersion in a mikveh before a rabbinical court (beit din) and, for men, circumcision, or a symbolic circumcision for those already circumcised (hatafat dam brit).

-The requirements of Reform Judaism for conversions are different.
-The denomination states that "people considering conversion are expected to study Jewish theology, rituals, history, culture and customs, and to begin incorporating Jewish practices into their lives.
-The length and format of the course of study will vary from rabbi to rabbi and community to community, though most now require a course in basic Judaism and individual study with a rabbi, as well as attendance at services and participation in home practice and synagogue life."
+The requirements of Reform Judaism for conversions are extremely different and far more lenient.
+The denomination states that "people considering conversion are expected to study Jewish theology, rituals, history, culture, and customs, and to begin incorporating Jewish practices into their lives.
+The length and format of the course of study will vary from rabbi to rabbi and community to community.
+However, most now require a course in basic Judaism and individual study with a rabbi, as well as attendance at services and participation in home practice and synagogue life."

-Although an infant conversion might be accepted in some circumstances (such as in the case of adopted children or children whose parents convert), children who convert would typically be asked if they want to remain Jewish after reaching religious adulthood – which is 12 years of age for a girl and 13 for a boy.
-This standard is applied by Orthodox and Conservative Judaism, which accept halakha as binding.
+Although an infant conversion might be accepted in some circumstances, such as in the case of adopted children or children whose parents convert, children who convert would typically be asked if they want to remain Jewish after reaching religious adulthood, which is 12 years of age for a girl and 13 for a boy.
+This standard is applied by Orthodox and Conservative Judaism, which accept halakha as binding and normative.

-Reconstructionist Judaism values the symbolism of the conversion ritual, and encourages those who were not born of Jewish parents and who wish to convert to undergo this rite of passage.
-The Reconstructionist course of study for a prospective convert, which is determined by the rabbi and congregation the individual is working with, includes history, observance and beliefs, and learning how to make educated choices.
-The completion of the process is marked by ritual immersion for men and women; circumcision or hatafat dam brit (symbolic drop of blood) for men (unless there exists an extraordinary physical or emotional hazard); a Bet Din (a dialogue with three knowledgeable Jews, at least one of whom is a rabbi), and often a public welcoming ceremony.
+Reconstructionist Judaism values the symbolism of the conversion ritual and encourages those who were not born of Jewish parents and who wish to convert to undergo this rite of passage.
+The Reconstructionist course of study for a prospective convert, which the rabbi and congregation determine the individual is working with, includes history, observance, beliefs, and learning to make educated choices.
+The completion of the process is marked by ritual immersion for men and women; circumcision or hatafat dam brit (a symbolic drop of blood) for men (unless there exists an extraordinary physical or emotional hazard); a valid beth din (in Reconstructionist conversions, dialogue with three "knowledgeable Jews", at least one of whom is a rabbi), and often a public welcoming ceremony.

-Karaite Judaism does not accept Rabbinic Judaism and has different requirements for conversion.
-Traditionally non-proselytizing, Karaite Judaism's long standing abstention from conversions was recently lifted.
+Karaite Judaism does not accept the Talmud and, therefore, has different requirements for conversion.
+Traditionally non-proselytizing, Karaite Judaism's long-standing abstention from conversions was recently lifted.
 On 1 August 2007, the Karaites reportedly converted their first new members in 500 years.
 At a ceremony in their Northern California synagogue, ten adults and four minors swore fealty to Judaism after completing a year of study.
 This conversion comes 15 years after the Karaite Council of Sages reversed its centuries-old ban on accepting converts.